 - Marshfield Economic Development Board (EDB) — Our mission is to establish and sustain an environment that will lead to the creation of one of Wisconsin’s most desirable and equitable small cities.
 We will provide resources and invest in partnerships that will promote quality of life, job creation, innovation and economic opportunity throughout the City of Marshfield.
-Email Jason Angell, City of Marshfield Director of Planning and Economic Development, or call 715-486-2074.
+Email the City of Marshfield Director of Development Services, or call 715-486-2074.

 State & Federal Resources

 - Wisconsin Economic Development Corporation (WEDC) — As the state’s lead economic development organization, WEDC nurtures business growth and job creation in Wisconsin by providing resources, technical support, and financial assistance to companies, partners and the communities they serve.
-Email Deb Clements, Regional Account Manager, or call 608) 210-6720.
+Email Tim Weber, Regional Account Manager, or call (608) 210-6720.

 - Wisconsin Entrepreneurial Network (WEN) — The Wisconsin Entrepreneurs’ Network works with start-up companies and entrepreneurs, especially in technology-based sectors, through the UW-Extension Small Business Development Centers and its four regional directors.